spree/spree-guides/content/integration/endpoints/simparel_integration.md

 ### Confirm Purchase Order

-Mark a purchase order confirmed once the purchase order has been trasmitted
+Mark a purchase order confirmed once the purchase order has been transmitted.

 #### Request